-2,400 Indian Sikh Pilgrims Travel To Pakistan To Participate In Baisakhi Festival
+2,400 Indian Sikh pilgrims travel to Pakistan to participate in Baisakhi festival

 Sardar Ramash Singh Orara, the first Sikh Minister in Pakistan’s Punjab province who is also Pakistan’s Gurdwara Parbandhak Committee President, along with the Evacuee Trust Property Board (ETPB) additional secretary shrines Rana Shahid and other senior officers greeted the Indian pilgrims at the Wagah border.

-“As many as 2,400 Indian Sikh pilgrims arrived here today to attend Baisakhi festivities in Gurdwara Punja Sahib, Hassanabdal,” ETPB spokesperson Amir Hashmi said.
+“As many as 2,400 Indian Sikh pilgrims arrived here today to attend Baisakhi festivities in Gurdwara Punja Sahib, Hassanabdal,” ETPB spokesperson Amir Hashmi told PTI.

 The ETPB looks after the holy places of the minority communities in Pakistan.